MaiElhady55/CRUD-Flutter-App/README.md

 To use this repo kindly

      1) Clone this repo.
-     2) Create a new firebase project and add this app to that project.
+     2) Create a new project and add this app to that project.
-     3) Get the google-services.json file and paste it into the android -> app directory

 Videos - https://drive.google.com/file/d/13chN-6HiSNrormSfm23suN4bDwSLMeGj/view?usp=drivesdk